Kyle Wright (American football)

-Early years
+Early life

 Wright began his high school career as starting quarterback on the Vintage High School JV team, in Napa, California.
 Following his freshman year, he transferred to Monte Vista High in Danville, becoming the second-string quarterback for his first year and the starter his remaining 2 years.
 Wright was widely regarded as the nation's top high school quarterback for the 2002–2003 season, during which he was named the Gatorade National Player of the Year and SuperPrep National Player of the Year, as well as being ranked the fifth best overall player in the nation by both Scout recruiting magazine He participated in the 2003 U.S. Army All-American Bowl game.

 Additionally, Wright was ranked the best pro-style quarterback in the class of 2003 by rivals.com while his cross-town rival, San Ramon Valley High School quarterback Sam Keller, future quarterback of ASU and Nebraska, was ranked ninth.

 Ultimately, he chose Miami over offers from many other schools including Florida State, Southern California, and Tennessee.